 Concerns about the performance of international economies, especially in Europe and emerging markets, and economic conditions in Asia, particularly the economies of China, South Korea and Japan, can impact the economy and financial markets here in the United States.
 If the national, regional and local economies experience worsening economic conditions, including high levels of unemployment, our growth and profitability could be constrained.
 Our business is significantly affected by monetary and other regulatory policies of the U.S. federal government, its agencies and government-sponsored entities.
 Changes in any of these policies are influenced by macroeconomic conditions and other factors that are beyond our control, are difficult to predict and could have a material adverse effect on our business, financial position, results of operations and growth prospects.
 In addition, decreases in real estate values within our service areas caused by economic conditions, recent changes in tax laws or other events could adversely affect the value of the property used as collateral for our loans, which could cause us to realize a loss in the event of a foreclosure.
 Further, deterioration in economic conditions could drive the level of loan losses beyond the level we have provided for in our ACL, which in turn could necessitate an increase in our provision for credit losses and a resulting reduction to our earnings and capital.
-These factors can individually or in the aggregate be detrimental to our business, financial between these factors can be complex and unpredictable.
-Adverse economic conditions could have a material adverse effect on our business, financial.
-Cheves economic conditions could have a material adverse effect on our business, financial condition and results of operations.
+These factors can individually or in the aggregate be detrimental to our business, and the interplay between these factors can be complex and unpredictable.
+Adverse economic conditions could have a material adverse effect on our business, financial condition and results of operations.